 the payer will not receive SMI benefit payments.
 It is important that the payer (and,

 to the extent possible, the enrollee) understands that although the enrollee needs

 assistance in paying their premiums, this does not relieve them of their responsibility

 for paying premiums promptly.
 FO personnel should emphasize to the payer the importance

 of paying premiums timely to assure continuance of the enrollee's SMI coverage, the

 necessity for giving prompt notice of any change in the payer's address, and advance

 notice (preferably 3 months) if a change in payer becomes necessary.
 If an officer

 of an institution is being established as premium payer for an institutionalized enrollee,

-he/she should be advised to notify the FO promptly if the enrollee returns home or
+that officer should be advised to notify the FO promptly if the enrollee returns home